Please note that medical masks are required at all health-care facilities in B.C.

 Visiting a loved one in hospital

 The province continues to restrict visitations to ensure protection against the spread of COVID-19 in our health-care communities.
-We empathize with all families who have loved ones in care, and we support essential visits at all our facilities.
+We empathize with all families who have loved ones in care, and we support safe visits at all our facilities.

 Aboriginal patients and their families may wish to connect with one of our Aboriginal Patient Navigators (APN) as a resource and support in providing culturally safe care.

-What can you expect at an essential visit?
+What can you expect at a visit?

-Essential visitors are screened prior to every visit and must meet these requirements:
+Visitors are screened prior to every visit and must meet these requirements:

 - No sickness or symptoms of COVID-19

-- Not tested positive for COVID-19 or been in contact with a person infected with COVID-19 in the past 14 days.
+- Not tested positive for COVID-19 or been in contact with a person infected with COVID-19 in the past 14 days

-- Take on and off any required Personal Protective Equipment (PPE), as instructed.
+- Take on and off any required Personal Protective Equipment (PPE), as instructed

-- Go directly to the patient’s location and exit the site directly after the visit.
+- Go directly to the patient’s location and exit the site directly after the visit